MicrosoftDocs/visualstudio-docs/docs/test/debug-unit-tests-with-test-explorer.md

 ::: moniker range=">=vs-2022"
 ## Get AI assistance to debug tests

-Starting in Visual Studio 2022 version 17.12 Preview 2, you can get help from GitHub Copilot to debug tests.
+Starting in Visual Studio 2022 version 17.12 Preview 2, you can get quick assistance from GitHub Copilot to debug tests if you have an [active Copilot subscription](../ide/visual-studio-github-copilot-chat.md#prerequisites).
 To get help, select a failed test in Test Explorer, and then do one of the following:

 - Choose **Explain failure with Copilot**, or
 - Choose **Debug with Copilot**.

 ![Debug tests with Copilot](../test/media/vs-2022/debug-tests-with-copilot.png)

+If you debug with Copilot, GitHub Copilot provides you with a debug plan, it sets appropriate breakpoints and watch variables, and it starts the debug session.
+When the debugger hits the breakpoint, it provides GitHub Copilot with values for the watched variables and Copilot determines your next step: either to continue debugging or fix the problem code.
+You can continue the Copilot Chat conversation until you have a passing test.

 ::: moniker-end